-Empower and advocate for young learners.
+Empower and advocate for young learners with moderate disabilities.

 At Lesley, we believe in the competence of every individual and that an equal education is a right.
 To that end, we prepare teachers who will be lifelong advocates for their students, and who will prepare them for success in life.